What led us to redesign?

 Scaling across high impact entry points

-Not only are we scaling this content system across 15+ campaign types for fast follow, but we also identified brand pages as a high-opportunity expansion area.
+Not only are we scaling this content system across 15+ campaign types for a fast follow, but we also identified brand pages as a high-opportunity expansion area.

 Because brands are a top search destination with strong purchase intent, they also require flexible, relevance-driven content.
 By evolving shared components and applying the same scalable logic, we created a reusable system that improves product discovery while reducing manual merchandising effort across high-traffic areas.